albihasani94/wildfly-swarm-jaxrs/README.md

 # Build a webapp with Wildlfy Swarm (Thorntail)

-Open the javaee project and run:
+Open the jaxrs project and run:

 `mvn thorntail:run`